Cryptocarya chinensis

-Cryptocarya chinensis, commonly known as the Chinese cryptocarya, is a medium-sized evergreen tree native to the subtropical forests of Taiwan, southern China (Fujian, Guangdong, Guangxi, Hainan, Sichuan), and Japan.
+Cryptocarya chinensis, commonly known as the Chinese cryptocarya, is a medium-sized evergreen tree native to the subtropical forests of Taiwan, southern China (Fujian, Guangdong, Guangxi, Hainan, Sichuan), Japan, the Ryukyu Islands, and Vietnam.

+The species was first described as Beilschmiedia chinensis by Henry Fletcher Hance in 1882.
+In 1891 William Hemsley placed the species in genus Cryptocarya as C. chinensis.